Henry Kissinger, American diplomat and Nobel winner, dead at 100

 In 1975, he was faulted for failing to persuade Israel and Egypt to agree to a second-stage disengagement in the Sinai.

-And in the India-Pakistan War of 1971, Nixon and Kissinger were heavily criticized for tilting toward Pakistan.
+And in the India-Pakistan War of 1971, Nixon and Kissinger were heavily criticised for tilting towards Pakistan.

 Kissinger was heard calling the Indians “bastards” — a remark he later said he regretted.